sgroth/cv-app/README.markdown

 CV
 ======

 This bilingual CV system stores content in a YAML file and uses Ruby's ERB templating system to handle format and layout.
 The templates currently implemented are Markdown and LaTeX; HTML and plain text will follow.
-You can use `pdflatex` to create a PDF file from the generated LaTeX file.
+You can use `xelatex` to create a PDF file from the generated LaTeX file.

 `escape_html.rb`, `escape_md.rb` `escape_tex.rb`, and `escape_txt.rb` define `escape` functions for handling special characters or cases.
 (For example, `&` must be escaped as `\&amp;` in HTML, and `\\&` in LaTeX.
 The `escape` function also handles other special cases, including links.)
 Escape characters must appear in square brackets in the YAML file.
 For example, to include an ampersand, use `[&]`.